github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

    - Check that the results are rendered with an alert message and a highlighted code snippet:
 ![highlighted-code-snippet](images/highlighted-code-snippet.png)

-### Test Case 3: Running a non-problem query and viewing results
+### Test Case 3: MRVA - Running a non-problem query and viewing results

 1. Open the [FunLinesOfCode query](https://github.com/github/codeql/blob/main/cpp/ql/src/Metrics/Functions/FunLinesOfCode.ql).
 2. Run it against a single repository (e.g. `google/brotli`).